That ‐ in short ‐ was what my doctor told me when I was diagnosed with Motor Neurone Disease.

 Thank you for your support, Gordon

-Here's five things the Scottish and UK Government's could do right now to help fund a cure and improve the care provided to MND patients:
+Here are seven things the Scottish and UK Government can do to help find a cure and transform care for MND patients:

 👏👍😀 THANK YOU! https://t.co/ZbtST29WTT

 @willyyard 👍 that's the one!